Trane7/book-searching/README.md

 ## Usage
-To access this application please go to https://git.heroku.com/searching-book.git
+To access this application please go to https://git.heroku.com/searching-book.git, create an account and then start searching and saving all the books you love!!!

+## Installation
+1.